HUB - Historically Underutilized Business

 Program Eligibility Requirements

-- Register with the State of Texas Central Master Bidders List (CMBL);
+- Registration with the State of Texas Central Master Bidders List (CMBL), although not required.

 - Be in “good standing” with the State of Texas;